-- 5.05 (1) Every person driving or operating a vehicle or combination of vehicles upon any highway shall, upon request of any peace officer or constable of the Provincial police force or the police force of any municipality, permit such peace officer or constable to inspect and test the brakes with which the vehicle or combination of vehicles is equipped and, on the direction of the officer or constable, shall operate the vehicle or combination of vehicles as directed by him for the purpose of the inspection and testing of the brakes. - (2) No person shall test the brake performance of a vehicle or combination of vehicles at a speed in excess of 40 km/h. [am.
+- 5.05 (1) Every person driving or operating a vehicle or combination of vehicles upon any highway shall, upon request of any peace officer or constable of the Provincial police force or the police force of any municipality, permit such peace officer or constable to inspect and test the brakes with which the vehicle or combination of vehicles is equipped and, on the direction of the officer or constable, shall operate the vehicle or combination of vehicles as directed by the officer or constable for the purpose of the inspection and testing of the brakes. - (2) No person shall test the brake performance of a vehicle or combination of vehicles at a speed in excess of 40 km/h.

+[am.
 B.C.
 Regs.
 343/77; 135/2003, s.
-2.]
+2; 64/2021, s.
+7.]